April Ingham – Executive Director

 Agnieszka Zuchora – Partnerships and Development Coordinator

-Agnieszka (Aggie) is a Greek born, Polish immigrant who is grateful to have grown up on Kwikwetlem territory.
+Agnieszka (Aggie) is a Greek born, Polish settler who is grateful to have grown up on Kwikwetlem territory.
 She was first called to the Pacific where she spent a month in Hawaii training as a yoga teacher and hitchhiking around the island.
 As someone who is deeply guided by her intuition, this experience threw her off her original life plan to go to law school as she realized her passion lies in traditional healing practices, environmental protection and working directly with community.
 This led her to pursue a Master of Environment in Melbourne, Australia.

 Through her masters, she focused on adaptation to climate change; looking into the underlying causes of vulnerabilities and the ongoing process of determining the most effective options for adapting to climate change; as well as the political ecology of development, examining western normative assumptions about gender and gender empowerment